-The warning hiss: A mother cat may hiss to defend her kittens from intruders.
+A mother cat may hiss to defend her kittens from intruders.
 Two cats who haven’t been properly introduced yet may hiss at one another as a way to say “stay away from me!”
-In that case, the hiss serves as a way to warn the other cat without escalating into an actual fight in which one or both cats may be injured.
+In that case, the hiss serves as a way to warn the other cat without escalating into an actual cat fight in which one or both cats may be injured.

 When a cat meets an unfamiliar person in your home, he may hiss at that person because he doesn’t know them, and possibly because they carry the scents of other pets on their clothes.
 In this case, the cat hissing is a “distance increasing” behavior — a way of warning people to stay away.